MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/modern-controls/modern-control-button.md

 **[Text](../properties-core.md)** – Text that appears on a component.

-**Base palette color** - The color palette applied to a control.
+**BasePaletteColor** - The color palette applied to a control.
 This impacts all surfaces of the control that render a theme color.
 If the value is null or zero, then the color is driven by selected Fluent theme.

 **Appearance** – A button can have its content and borders styled for greater emphasis or to be subtle.
 Below are the options available:
 * Primary: Emphasizes the button as a primary action.